-The availability of these services from Schwab and TD Ameritrade Institutional benefits us because we do not have to produce or purchase them.
-We don't have to pay for their services so long as our clients collectively keep a total of at least \$10 million of their assets in accounts with them.
+The availability of these services from Schwab benefits us because we do not have to produce or purchase them.
+We do not have to pay for their services so long as our clients collectively keep a total of at least \$10 million of their assets in accounts with them.
 Beyond that, these services are not contingent upon us committing any specific amount of business to them in trading commissions or assets in custody.
-The \$10 million minimum may give us an incentive to recommend you maintain your account with Schwab or TD Ameritrade Institutional, based on our interest in receiving their services that benefit our business rather than based on your interest in receiving the best value in custody services and the most favorable execution of your transactions.
+The \$10 million minimum may give us an incentive to recommend that you maintain your account with Schwab, based on our interest in receiving their services that benefit our business rather than based on your interest in receiving the best value in custody services and the most favorable execution of your transactions.
 This is a potential conflict of interest.
-We believe, however, that our selection of custodians and broker is in the best interests of our clients.
-Our selection is primarily supported by the scope, quality, and price of Schwab's and TD Ameritrade Institutional' s services (see "How We Select Brokers/Custodians") and not their services that benefit only us.
-We have more than \$307million in client assets under management, and we do not believe that recommending our clients to collectively maintain at least \$10 million of those assets at each Custodian order to avoid paying quarterly service fees presents a material conflict of interest.
+We believe, however, that our selection of these custodians and brokers is in the best interests of our clients.
+Our selection is primarily supported by the scope, quality, and price of Schwab's services (see "How We Select Brokers/Custodians") and not their services that benefit only us.
+We have more than \$354 million in client assets under management, and we do not believe that recommending our clients to collectively maintain at least \$10 million of those assets at each Custodian to avoid paying quarterly service fees presents a material conflict of interest.